BACK

 Population Changes and Demographics

 A changing population ca also have implications for the housing market.
-According to the U.S. Bureau of Labor Statistics, the unemployment rate in South Carolina is 3.2%.
-This rate is around the average nationwide, and South Carolina is ranked 22nd for its current rate.
-This relatively low unemployment rate suggest a healthy and thriving economy that is bound to bring more potential homeowners to the state.
+According to the U.S. Bureau of Labor Statistics, the unemployment rate in South Carolina is 4.4%.
+This rate is slightly higher than the average nationwide, and South Carolina is ranked 36th for its current rate.
+This is still a relatively low unemployment rate, which suggests a healthy and thriving economy that is bound to bring more potential homeowners to the state.

 Likelihood of South Carolina Housing Market Crash